Grow visibly thicker, fuller hair

 Published 08/14/2024

-We’ll cover causes of a receding hairline and other types of hair loss in Black men, plus what you can do about a receding hairline, from FDA-approved treatments like finasteride and minoxidil to options like hair transplants and saw palmetto.
+We’ll cover causes of receding hairlines in Black men, as well as other types of hair loss.
+You’ll also learn what you can do about a receding hairline, from FDA-approved treatments like finasteride and minoxidil to options like hair transplants and saw palmetto.

-Often, a receding hairline is one of the first signs of balding.
-While the hairline can start to recede any time after puberty, it is often seen as men reach their late 30s.
+A receding hairline is often one of the first signs of balding.
+While the hairline can start to recede any time after puberty, it often kicks in once men reach their late 30s.

-There are several causes of a receding hairline in men, and while they tend to be the same across races, there are some unique factors for Black men with receding hairlines.
+There are several causes of a receding hairline in men.
+While they tend to be the same across races, there are some unique factors for Black men with receding hairlines.

-First, research suggests that hair density (which is measured by the number of hair follicles per square inch of scalp) tends to be lower in Black men than in white men.
-This could mean that a receding hairline becomes visible more quickly for Black males, as having fewer hairs mean it’s more noticeable when they start to disappear.
+First, research suggests that hair density (measured by the number of hair follicles per square inch of scalp) tends to be lower in Black men than in white men.
+This could mean a receding hairline becomes visible more quickly for Black males, as having fewer hairs makes it more noticeable when they start to disappear.

-On the other hand, Black hair tends to be more curly and coily, which can make thinning hair less noticeable since each individual hair takes up less space.
+On the other hand, Black hair tends to coil and be curlier, which can make thinning hair less noticeable since each individual hair takes up less space.

 Male Pattern Baldness

-Male pattern baldness is caused by a genetic sensitivity to the male hormone known as dihydrotestosterone, or DHT.
-DHT binds to receptors in hair follicles, calling the follicle to become smaller or miniaturize.
-Over time, this can cause hair to become thinner and weaker, until it eventually falls out.
+Male pattern baldness is caused by a genetic sensitivity to the male sex hormone known as dihydrotestosterone (DHT).
+DHT binds to receptors in hair follicles, causing the follicle to shrink (called miniaturization).
+Over time, this can make hair thinner and weaker, until it eventually falls out.

-In those with a genetic sensitivity, DHT also shortens the anagen or growth phase of the hair growth cycle, meaning hair has less time in a stage of active growth.
+In those with a genetic sensitivity, DHT also shortens the growth (anagen) phase of the hair growth cycle, meaning hair has less time in a stage of active growth.

 Traction Alopecia

 Traction alopecia is a type of hair loss caused by hairstyles like tight ponytails or braids that put pressure on the roots.
-Over time, this hair loss can become permanent.
+Prolonged or excessive pulling on the hair follicles can lead to permanent hair loss.

-Black people, particularly Black women, are more likely to develop traction alopecia.
-However, that’s simply because Black people are more likely to wear their hair in tight styles for long periods of time.
+Black people, particularly Black women, are more likely to develop traction alopecia than other races.
+However, that’s simply because Black people are more likely to wear their hair in tight styles for long periods.

-While male pattern baldness and traction alopecia are the most common causes of a receding hairline in Black men, there are other causes of hair loss, both on the top of the head and throughout the scalp.
+Male pattern baldness and traction alopecia are the most common causes of receding hairlines in Black men.
+But there are other causes of hair loss, both on the top of the head and throughout the entire scalp.

 Telogen Effluvium